Santa Clarita Wrongful Death Lawyer

 Depending on the circumstances, you could be eligible for the following compensation, and more:

 - Funeral Expenses

 Our Santa Clarita wrongful death lawyer can conduct a thorough investigation that holds the appropriate parties responsible for the death of a loved one.

 California law has specific rules as to who can file a wrongful death claim.
 According to California Code of Civil Procedure section 337.60, et seq the following people can file a wrongful death claim:

-If the deceased does not have any of the above, then anyone "who would be entitled to the property of the decedent by intestate succession" according to California law.
-Other individuals maybe able to file a claim if they can prove they were financially dependent on the deceased.
+If the deceased does not have any of the above, then anyone "who would be entitled to the property of the decedent by intestate succession" is eligible to file a claim according to California law.
+Other individuals may be able to file a claim if they can prove they were financially dependent on the deceased.